U.S. says al Qaeda leader Awlaki directed underwear bomber

 "Awlaki's last instructions to him were to wait until the airplane was over the United States and then to take the plane down," according to court papers.
 Awlaki left it up to Abdulmutallab to pick the flight and date, the papers said.

-Awlaki also told him to avoid suspicion by not flying directly from Yemen to Europe.
-Instead, Abdulmutallab flew from Yemen to Ethiopia to Ghana and Nigeria before boarding a flight to Amsterdam and eventually Detroit.

-Abdulmutallab, 25, is due to be sentenced Thursday in Detroit and faces up to life in prison after pleading guilty to charges he tried to down a Northwest Airlines (DAL.N) jumbo jet with 289 people aboard.
+Abdulmutallab, 25, is due to be sentenced Thursday in Detroit and faces up to life in prison after pleading guilty to charges he tried to down a Northwest Airlines jumbo jet with 289 people aboard on a flight from Amsterdam to Detroit.

-The bomb, hidden in his underwear, failed to fully detonate and he was quickly subdued by passengers and crew.
-The incident led U.S. officials to quickly bolster airport security, deploying full-body scanners to try to detect hidden explosives.
+The bomb, hidden in his underwear, failed to fully detonate and he was subdued.
+The incident led U.S. security officials to quickly bolster airport security, deploying full-body scanners to try to detect explosives hidden in clothing.

-While hospitalized because of burns to his groin area from trying to ignite the explosives, Abdulmutallab told a nurse he had no history of trying to harm anyone.
-When she disputed that assertion by noting his bombing attempt, he replied: "That was martyrdom," according to the court papers.

 In a sentencing memorandum filed in federal court in Detroit, prosecutors urged a judge to sentence Abdulmutallab to the maximum of life in a U.S. prison.

-In that filing, prosecutors for the first time revealed new details of the plot, including Abdulmutallab's close connections to the al Qaeda leader, who has been linked to other plots against the United States.
+For the first time, prosecutors revealed new details of the plot, including Abdulmutallab's close connections to the al Qaeda leader, who has been linked to other plots against the United States.

-Abdulmutallab went to Yemen in August 2009 after following Awlaki's online teachings for years and sought him out in mosques.
-He made contact and was taken to Awlaki's home in the desert, where he agreed to carry out an attack, according to the court papers.
+Abdulmutallab went to Yemen in August 2009 and sought out Awlaki in mosques.
+He made contact, was taken to Awlaki's home in the desert and agreed to carry out an attack, according to the court papers.

 Awlaki helped Abdulmutallab write a martyrdom statement and arranged for a "professional film crew" to film the five-minute message, prosecutors said in the sentencing memorandum.